mchalapuk/prego/README.md

 If preconditions of a function are not satisfied then, according to [Crash Early Principle](http://pragmatictips.com/32), program is invalid and should be immediately terminated.
-Termination should be preceeded with proper message that describes a bug.
+Termination should be preceeded with proper error message.

 How To Use It?
 --------------